sdv-dev/SDGym/README.md

 ## Benchmarking the SDGym Synthesizers

-If you want to run the SDGym benchmark on the SDGym Synthesizers you can directly pass the corresponding class, or a list of classes, to the `benchmark` function.
+If you want to run the SDGym benchmark on the SDGym Synthesizers you can directly pass the corresponding class, or a list of classes, to the `sdgym.run` function.

 For example, if you want to run the complete benchmark suite to evaluate all the existing synthesizers you can run (this will take a lot of time to run!):